onzfonz/comp227/src/content/4/en/part4a.md

 will kick in and it is almost certain that something will break in your application.
 The "shortcut" will end up taking more time than moving forward slowly and systematically.
 >
-> This is part of why I keep enforcing you all to commit your code every time it is in a stable state.
+> This is part of why we have setup file watchers to commit your code in parts.
-It makes it easier to find what error caused your mistake.
+> In the future you would replace this with making commits in small steps.
 This makes it easy to rollback to a situation where the application still works.
+> Having small commits makes it easier to find what error caused your mistake.

 If you're having issues with `content.body` being *`undefined`* for seemingly no reason, make sure you didn't forget to add *`app.use(express.json())`* near the top of the file.